Skandagupta: Conflict with the Hunas

 The victory against the mlechchhas happened in or before the year 136 of the Gupta era (c.
 455-456 CE), when Skandagupta ascended the throne and when he appointed Parnadatta as the governor of the Saurashtra region, in which Junagadh is located.
 Since Skandagupta is not known to have fought against any other foreigners, these mlechchhas were probably the Hunas.
 If this identification is correct, it is possible that as a prince, Skandagupta was sent to check the Huna invasion at the frontier, and Kumaragupta died in the capital while this conflict was happening; Skandagupta returned to the capital and overcame rebels or rival claimants to ascend the throne.

 A sentence in the Sanskrit text Chandra-Vyakarana (c.
 7th century) states Ajayad-Gupto Hunan, literally, "The Gupta conquered the Hunas".
 This may be a reference to Skandagupta's victory over the Hunas, although an alternative reading by scholar K. P. Jayaswal has "Jato" instead of "Gupto".
 A story in the Kathasaritsagara (11th century) states that the legendary king Vikramaditya ascended the throne after his father Mahendraditya abdicated it, and inflicted a crushing defeat on the mlechchhas.
 Since Mahendraditya was a title of Kumaragupta, and Vikramaditya that of Skandagupta, this may be a reference to Skandagupta's victory over the Hunas.

+Identification with Duhprasahasta

+One theory identifies Skanda-gupta with prince Duhprasahasta (Duṣprasahasta) mentioned in the Buddhist text Candra-garbha-paripṛcchā-sūtra (or the Chandra-garbha-sutra).
+The text narrates a purported prophecy as follows: Three foreign powers - the Yavanas, Palhikas (or Pahlikas) and Shakunas - will invade India and cause immense destruction.
+Initially mutual enemies, they will ultimately become allies and unite into a single kingdom.
+They will conquer Gandhara and other countries lying to the north of the Ganges.
+They will then invade the territory of king Mahendra-sena of Kaushambi with a 300,000-strong army, distressing the king.
+The king's 12-year old son, Duhprasahasta, will repulse the invasion.
+Mahendra-sena will then crown Duhprasahasta as the new king.
+For the next 12 years, Duhprasahasta will wage a war against the invaders.
+Ultimately, he will capture and execute the three invading kings, and become the emperor of Jambudvipa (India).

+Scholar K. P. Jayaswal (1934) identifies the invaders as Hunas, Mahendra-sena as Kumaragupta I alias Mahendraditya, and his son as Skandagupta.
+Historian R. C. Majumdar dismisses such legends as generally unreliable.